What is Condition-based Maintenance?

 As part of an overall maintenance management strategy, condition-based maintenance provides the following advantages:

-- Optimized Time Spent on Maintenance: Since condition-based maintenance is performed as needed, maintenance teams can optimize the use of their time.
+- Optimized Time Spent on Maintenance: Condition-based maintenance is performed as needed, maintenance teams can optimize the use of their time.

 - Less Disruption of Production: Some issues identified by CbM can be corrected without shutting down equipment, ensuring higher availability for production.